andriusstank/downhill/doc/docs/intro/part3.md

 Inline nodes are not an
 option, too.
 Accessing deeply nested members would create a long chain of `inlineNode`s.
 The cost of traversing the whole chain will have to be paid every time the variable is used.
-Inline nodes will turn simple traversing of a list into a Schlemiel the painter's algorithm!
+This way a simple traversal of a list will turn into into a Schlemiel the painter's algorithm!

 The solution is to store sparse gradients in graph nodes for this use case.